 Birds act as an extra pair of helping hands to the farmers by removing harmful insects like caterpillars, weevils, cutworms, beetles, and flies from the fields.
 It’s mainly because of them that crops thrive, and farmers can feed millions of people worldwide.

-Besides eating insects in the field, they also help grow new plants in the ecosystem by dispersing seeds and pollinating.
+Besides eating insects in the In the context of electromagnetic fields (EMF), the term "field" refers to a region in space where electric and magnetic forces are exerted.
+An electromagnetic field is generated by electrically...
+More, they also help grow new plants in the ecosystem by dispersing seeds and pollinating.

 Certain birds, such as vultures, control the spread of deadly pathogens by consuming the dead flesh of animals in the wild.
 And certain species of birds produce one of nature’s best fertilizers called guano, which enriches the soil and promotes mass food production.